 Fund Utilisation Statement

-Towards education, and vocational training for orphaned , abandoned, at risk, destitute, children, and youth, all coming from underserved sections of society.
+Towards education, vocational training and upkeep for orphaned , abandoned, at risk, destitute, children, and youth, from underserved sections of society